15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Built during the 11th and 13th century, the Loarre Castle of Huesca Province is one of the most famous monuments in Spain.
+Loarre Castle in Huesca Province is one of the most famous monuments in Spain and a must-see for history lovers.

 4. Manzanares el Real Castle – Madrid